Neurotech-HQ/sarufi-docs/docs/tutorial-integration/integrate-with-whatsapp.md

   We are reaching at a good point with the set-up.
 Lets [subscribe to message topic](#finalizing-whatsapp-set-up).
   When done ,you are good to go... fire 🚀 up your bot in whatsapp by sending text.
+- Take a look at the deployed Pizza bot in whatsapp in the gif [below](#test-your-whatsapp-chatbot)

 </TabItem>
 </Tabs>